Carpet Color Loss – Fading and Yellowing

-- What does the carpet look like under high intensity inspection lighting?
+- Check the carpet with a high intensity lamp such as a shop lamp.
 Do you see more spots than were originally visible?
 Are the areas in spots, stripes, follow a pattern, or in another shape all together?
-Under high intensity lighting you may quickly recognize the problem and know which verification test to follow up with.

 - Is the problem only in the traffic lanes?
 If so this is likely a soiling condition.

 - What does it look like under ultraviolet light?
 Does it look a brighter yellow, glow blue, green or some other color or is there no change in the carpet’s appearance between the discolored area and the rest of the carpet.
 If it glows blue or blue-white, consider Optical Brightener.
 If the area glows yellow or yellow-green, consider urine.
 Point of note is that you will sometimes find Optical Brightener discoloration and urine in the same locations as the consumer has performed routine spot cleaning there.